Skip to main content

 php artisan nightwatch:status

-5. Disable Nightwatch in tests
+5. Disable in the test environment

 # .env